The Seeds: Recordings and TV appearances

 After a tip from Hollywood impresario Jimmie Maddin, The Seeds were signed by Gene Norman to his GNP Crescendo label.
 The first single, "Can't Seem to Make You Mine", was a minor regional hit in Southern California in 1965.
 The song was also played regularly on AM rock stations in northern California (and probably elsewhere), where it was well received by listeners, and eventually went on to become, and is considered today, a '60s cult classic song.
 The band had a national Top 40 hit, "Pushin' Too Hard", in 1966 and performed the song on national television.
 Three subsequent singles, "Mr. Farmer" (also 1966), a re-release of "Can't Seem To Make You Mine" (1967), and "A Thousand Shadows" (1967), achieved more modest success, although all were most popular in southern California.
 Musically uncomplicated with a flair for simple melodic hooks and dominated by Saxon's unorthodox vocal delivery, their first two albums, The Seeds and A Web of Sound, are today considered classics of 1960s garage music.

 A major turning point for the Seeds came in 1967.
 The band's self-produced third album Future presented a grander psychedelic artistic statement and thrust the group forward as torchbearers during perhaps the most creative and experimental time in American pop culture and music history.
 The more expansive musical style with accompanying orchestration—presented with a gatefold sleeve featuring ornate flower-themed artwork by painter Sassin—was a departure from the rawer tone of the band's previous hits.
-It remains a genre curiosity piece today and is regarded as a pioneering effort in full-blown pop-psychedelia.
 Iggy Pop, Smashing Pumpkins, Animal Collective and members of the Beach Boys have all sourced the band, mentioning this album and previous ones as genre classics.